alpaka-group/alpaka/doc/markdown/user/Introduction.md

 Distinction of the *alpaka* Library
 ------------------------------------------

-In section about the problems we saw that all the portability problems of current HPC codes could be solved with an abstract interface unifying the underlying accelerator back-ends.
+In the section about the problems we saw that all portability problems of current HPC codes could be solved with an abstract interface unifying the underlying accelerator back-ends.
-The previos section showed that there is currently no project available that could solve all of the problems highlighted.
+The previous section showed that there is currently no project available that could solve all of the problems highlighted.
 The C++ interface library proposed to solve all those problems is called *alpaka*.
 The subsequent enumeration will summarize the purpose of the library: